NullAndrei/AI-Fake-News-Detector/README.md

 ### About app:
 > This is a simple python script that detect Fake or Real news by using [TensorFlow](https://www.tensorflow.org/).<br>
 This script use fake news [Dataset](https://en.wikipedia.org/wiki/Data_set) which contains News text and corresponding label (FAKE or REAL),<br>
-also for the [Word Embedding](https://en.wikipedia.org/wiki/Word_embedding) i used the file called glove.6B.50d.txt this file is located in data/ folder
+also for the [Word Embedding](https://en.wikipedia.org/wiki/Word_embedding) i used the file called glove.6B.50d.txt

 ## Getting Started
 1. ```git clone https://github.com/NullAndrei/AI_FakeNewsDetector.git```